 If it's the latter, you're not alone—but it's a key indication that your team is struggling to build a linear sales process.
 Here's why that matters:

 The definition of sales linearity is when deals close in a predictable pattern on a week-to-week and month-to-month basis throughout the quarter.
 Instead of deals closing in bulk at the end of the quarter as reps rush to make their number, sales linearity is the practice of setting up and nurturing opportunities in a balanced way to close business regularly throughout the quarter.

-Sales linearity isn’t just about closing deals earlier, it affects the entire sales management and sales forecasting process.
-Deals should be forecasted to close evenly throughout the quarter instead of by the last week or sometimes the last hour of the quarter and reps need to manage their pipeline properly to ensure opportunities are in the right stage at the right time.
+Sales linearity isn't just about closing deals earlier; it affects the entire sales management and sales forecasting process.
+Deals should be forecast to close evenly throughout the quarter instead of by the last week—or sometimes the last hour of the quarter—and reps need to manage their pipeline properly to ensure that opportunities are in the right stage at the right time.

 Why is sales linearity important?

 A linear sales process is crucial for improving sales predictability, which allows companies to have firmer control of their fiscal health.
 A linear sales cycle enables your company to: